 You would then calculate the difference between your cost base and your capital proceeds.
 The figure you are left with is the basis from which you would determine your capital gains tax.

-Capital gains tax generally doesn’t apply when you inherit property.
-You will, however, have to pay it if you sell or dispose of the property, and there are special rules that apply to inherited dwellings.
-There may be circumstances under which the property is fully or partially exempt.
+Although capital gains tax generally doesn’t apply when you inherit property, you will have to pay it if you sell or dispose of the property – unless the property is exempt.

-Otherwise, you’ll need to know the cost base of the asset to work out your capital gain when you sell it.
-This may be determined by the value of the asset when the deceased acquired it or the value when they died, depending on the circumstances.
+If not exempt, you’re liable to capital gains tax and you will need to know the cost base of the asset.
+This might be the value of the asset when the deceased acquired it or the value of the property when they died, depending on the circumstances.

 By using this handy guide, you can learn how to calculate capital gains tax on your property, as well as minimise or eliminate the amount you pay.
 However, it’s important to always consult a tax professional when preparing your tax assessment, especially when it comes to your CGT.